Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 Comply With Government and Industry Regulations

-Depending on your industry, there are strict requirements regarding data collection, storage, protection, and deletion:
+Depending on your industry, there are strict requirements regarding data collection, storage, protection, and deletion.
+Here are some of the most common:

 In many cases, creating and implementing a comprehensive data retention policy is a cornerstone of compliance.
 Violating the rules can carry sizable penalties.